bridgetmaddison/bridgetmaddisoncbt-site/content/more-about-act.md

 the Mindfulness for Health and Mindfulness for Stress Courses.
 Training includes learning within week long Residential Retreats, Residential Movement Meditation training and supporting a local 8 week course alongside commitment to individual practice and supportive Supervision.
-I plan to finalise my training this year.
+In May 2022, (following leading my first Mindfulness for Health 8 week Practice course), I qualified as a __Fully Accredited, Breathworks Mindfulness for Health and Breathworks Mindfulness for Stress Course Leader__.
+Breathworks is a member of the Federation of Holistic Therapists.
+I hope to offer these courses locally and/or online later this year.

 ## Individual Mindfulness Training